rotexsoft/versatile-acl/README.md

         }
     );
 ```
-> **NOTE:** \SimpleAcl\GenericPermission::getAllActionsIdentifier() is a special string that represents all actions any entity can perform on each resource in your application.
+> **NOTE:** \VersatileAcl\GenericPermission::getAllActionsIdentifier() is a special string that represents all actions any entity can perform on each resource in your application.

-> **NOTE:** \SimpleAcl\GenericPermission::getAllResourcesIdentifier() is a special string that represents all available resources in your application.
+> **NOTE:** \VersatileAcl\GenericPermission::getAllResourcesIdentifier() is a special string that represents all available resources in your application.